This post may contain affiliate links. See my disclosure for more information.

 I love flexible recipes that can be changed up and personalized to what you have on hand, or to your personal preferences.
 This vegetable lasagna is just that kind of recipe.

 It’s easy, too.
 You start by shredding or chopping up 3 cups of your choice of veggies.

 I used carrots, a small sweet pepper, kale, zucchini, and onion in this one.
 It is also fantastic with spinach, celery, broccoli, and cauliflower.

 Next you mix up the cheesy ricotta mixture, and get the rest of your ingredients ready to layer.

 I used the no-bake lasagna noodles in this, but you could certainly use regular lasagna noodles.
-Just be sure to only partially boil them, or you will end up with mush.
+Just be sure to only partially cook them, or you’ll get mushy pasta…yuck!